Our school holiday programs include exciting excursions, workshops, activities and games.

 Our Early Learning Centres offer a safe, secure and stimulating environment for your child.

-WCS facilitates several paint and play sessions out in the community.
+WCS facilitates several playgroups sessions out in the community.

 We use My Family Lounge, an online booking management system, for enrolments and bookings across all our education and care services.